EnergyHow It Works

 Why Power Matters in Electrical Circuits

 This how it works covers Why Power Matters in Electrical Circuits within Power for GCSE Physics.
 Revise Power in Energy for GCSE Physics with 14 exam-style questions and 25 flashcards.
-This is a high-frequency topic, so it is worth revising until the explanation feels precise and repeatable.
+This topic appears regularly enough that it should still be part of a steady revision cycle.
 It is section 4 of 12 in this topic.
 Use this how it works to connect the idea to the wider topic before moving on to questions and flashcards.

 Topic position